 Physician – Blood Transfusions

 As stated above, doctors and surgeons may deal with blood in different settings on a regular basis.
 One of the most routine blood work procedures, however, is a transfusion.
-Blood transfusions are procedures in which blood that has been donated is added to your own existing blood.
-It may also be used with your own donated blood, if you donated before having some type of an elective surgery.
+Blood transfusions are procedures in which blood that has been donated is added to your existing blood.
+It may also be used with your own donated blood if you donated before having some elective surgery.

 There are many possible reasons people undergo blood transfusions, which is why they have become so routine for doctors.
 Some of the most common reasons people receive blood transfusions include: